dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - renamed http verb to method
 - added Verify Grant and verification parameters

-## draft-hardt-xauth-protocol-11
+## draft-hardt-xauth-protocol-12
 - removed authorization object, and made authorizations object polymorphic

-## draft-hardt-xauth-protocol-12
+## draft-hardt-xauth-protocol-13
 - added Q about referencing OIDC claims vs IANA JWT
 - made all authorizations be a RAR type as it provides the required flexibility, removed "oauth_rar" type
 - added RO to places where the RO and User are the same

+## draft-hardt-xauth-protocol-14
+- add in claims issuer
+- abstract protocol
+- add clarification on different parties
+- renamed Client to Grant Client
+- added entity relationship diagram
+- updated diagrams
+- added placeholder for Privacy Considerations
+- renamed Authorization to Access

 # Comparison with OAuth 2.0 and OpenID Connect

 **Changed Features**

-The major changes between GNAP and OAuth 2.0 and OpenID Connect are:
+The major changes between GNAP and OAuth 2.X and OpenID Connect are:

++ The OAuth 2.X client and the OpenID Connect replying party are the Grant Client in GNAP.

++ The GNAP Grant Server is a superset of the OAuth 2.X authorization server, and the OpenID Connect OP (OpenID Provider).

-+ The Client always uses a private asymetric key to authenticate to the GS.
-There is no client secret. i
++ The GC always uses a private asymetric key to authenticate to the GS.
+There is no client secret.

-+ The Client initiates the protocol by making a signed request directly to the GS instead of redirecting the User to the GS.
++ The GC initiates the protocol by making a signed request directly to the GS instead of redirecting the User to the GS.

-+ The Client does not pass any parameters in redirecting the User to the GS.
++ The GC does not pass any parameters in redirecting the User to the GS.

 + The refresh_token has been replaced with an AZ URI that both represents the authorization, and is the URI for obtaining a fresh access token.

-+ The Client can request identity claims to be returned independent of the ID Token.
++ The GC can request identity claims to be returned independent of the ID Token.

 + The GS URI is the only static endpoint.
 All other URIs are dynamically generated.
-The Client does not need to register it's redirect URIs.
+The GC does not need to register it's redirect URIs.

+TBD - negotiation

 **Preserved Features**